-Sin taxes contributed just 3.8 percent of total state revenue.
+On average, sin taxes contributed just 3.8% of total state revenue.
 Some states rely on sin taxes much more than that.

-Rhode Island depends on sin taxes for 15.9 percent of its revenue.
+Rhode Island depends on sin taxes for 15.9% of its revenue.
 That's because it has two gambling casinos.
 It beat the gambling capital of the world, Las Vegas.
-Nevada collects $900 million in taxes from casinos, but sin taxes only contribute 14.8 percent of revenue.
+Nevada collects $900 million in taxes from casinos, but sin taxes only contribute 14.8% of revenue.
 This state income allows Nevada to waive

-But that ranges from $.60 a pack to $3 a pack.
+The national average sin tax for cigarettes is $1.58 per pack, according to research done by the Arizona Daily Sun.
+But that ranges from $0.60 a pack to $3 a pack.
 The lowest rates are in the tobacco-growing states of Georgia, Kentucky, North Carolina, and Virginia.
 They also have the highest smoking rates.
-Kentucky is No. 1, with 25.9 percent of the population who smoke.
-West Virginia is second, at 25.7 percent.
-Georgia has 17.7 percent, North Carolina has 19.0 percent, and Virginia has 16.5 percent.
+Kentucky is No. 1, with 25.9% of the population who smoke.
+West Virginia is second, at 25.7%.
+Georgia has 17.7%, North Carolina has 19.0%, and Virginia has 16.5%.

 The national average tax for liquor is $4.56 per gallon.
 It's $0.85 for every

 Alaska charges $12.80 for every gallon of liquor and $2 for each pack of cigarettes.
 Hawaii is second, charging $5.98 for each gallon of liquor and $3.20 for each pack of cigarettes.